-Sickle cell disease or other hemoglobinopathy
+Sickle cell disease or other hemoglobinopathies

 The main contraindication for PCV13 is

-A severe allergic reaction (eg, anaphylaxis) after a previous dose of PCV7 or PCV13, to a vaccine component, or to any vaccine containing diphtheria toxoid
+A severe allergic reaction (eg, anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+Symptoms... read more ) after a previous dose of PCV7 or PCV13, to a vaccine component, or to any vaccine containing diphtheria toxoid

 The main contraindication for PPSV23 is

-Precautions with either vaccine include
+Precautions with either type of vaccine include

-The usual dose is 0.5 mL IM for PCV13 and 0.5 mL IM or subcutaneous for PCSV23.
+0.5 mL IM or subcutaneous for PCSV23

 People with asymptomatic or symptomatic HIV infection should be vaccinated as soon as possible after their diagnosis.

-Adults aged 19 to 64 years at highest risk of pneumococcal disease (eg, with functional or anatomic asplenia, chronic kidney disease, or another immunocompromising condition, including cancer and use of corticosteroids) should be given a 2nd dose of PPSV23 5 years after the first PPSV23 dose.
+Adults aged 19 to 64 years at highest risk of pneumococcal disease (eg, with functional or anatomic asplenia, chronic kidney disease, or another immunocompromising condition, including cancer and use of corticosteroids) should be given a second dose of PPSV23 5 years after the first PPSV23 dose.

 All people should be vaccinated with PPSV23 at age 65.
 If people were given 1 or 2 doses of PPSV23 before age 65 for any indication and ≥ 5 years have elapsed since their previous PPSV23 dose, they should be given another dose of the vaccine at age 65 or later.
-The 2nd dose is given 5 years after the first (eg, at age 69 if the previous dose was given at age 64).
+The second dose is given 5 years after the first (eg, at age 69 if the previous dose was given at age 64).
 Those who are given PPSV23 at or after age 65 should be given only 1 dose.

 When cancer chemotherapy or other immunosuppressive therapy is being considered, the interval between vaccination and initiation of immunosuppressive therapy should be ≥ 2 weeks.
 People should be not be vaccinated during chemotherapy or radiation therapy.

-The following is an English-language resource that may be useful.
-Please note that THE MANUAL is not responsible for the content of this resource.
+The following English-language resources may be useful.
+Please note that THE MANUAL is not responsible for the content of these resources.